Funding Guidelines

 6. Selection procedure

-Mentees are selected in closed session by the Executive Board of the German Federal Cultural Foundation based on the recommendation of an independent jury of experts.
-The dates of the jury sessions are scheduled approximately ten weeks after the application deadline and will be posted in advance on the website of the German Federal Cultural Foundation.
+The selection of mentees is decided by the Executive Board of the German Federal Cultural Foundation in a closed session based on the recommendation of an independent jury of experts.
+The dates for the jury meeting are approximately ten weeks after the application deadline and are announced with sufficient notice on the website of the German Federal Cultural Foundation.

 Kulturstiftung des Bundes